katacoda-scenarios/kubernetes-bootcamp-scenarios/5/step2.md

 `curl host01:$NODE_PORT`{{execute}}

+In this case, the name `host01` is the `hostname`{{execute}} of the instance running Minikube.
 We hit a different Pod with every request.
 This demonstrates that the load-balancing is working.